sclass/sclass/README.md

 * 🧭 Navigate symbolic memory layers
 * 🖼️ Interact with the curated signal exhibits
-* 👁️ Portal to the Mirror Vault
+* 👁️ Enter the Mirror Vault
-* 🌌 SORA: a space of remembrance and light
+* 🌌 Experience the symbolic Museum of Light

 </details>